willgearty/willgearty.github.io/_pages/software.md

 <h4><a href="https://github.com/willgearty/willgearty.github.io" target="_blank">willgearty.github.io</a></h4>
 <p>
-The code that produces this website, hosted by Github.
+The code that produces this website, hosted by Github Pages.
 </p>